Skip to content

 That provenance matters because ETIS is not only an academic framework.

-The implementation asks students to experience software engineering as disciplined, reviewable, evidence-centered work.
+It carries professional engineering lessons into the classroom and asks students to experience software engineering as disciplined, reviewable, evidence-centered work.

 Core Thesis

-COMP330/474 is a bi-directional educational laboratory.
+COMP 330/474 is a bidirectional educational laboratory.

 ETIS informs the course.

-The course informs ETIS.
+The course tests ETIS.

 The learners transform.